 Within each litter bag, I measured ~3-5 grams per bag of air dried leaves (Benfield, 1996), recorded initial leaf mass, and placed an aluminum tag with a unique ID.
 The bottom side of the mesh bags were made of a smaller sieve size ( 0.5 mm) (Schweitzer et al, 2005) than the top ( 2 mm) (Genung et al, 2013) to reduce the loss of its contents while still allowing small detritivores to enter the bags.
-Bags were assembled by stapling the two sieve sizes together and by reinforcing them with super glue at the corners.
+Bags were assembled by stapling the two sieve sizes together and reinforcing them with super glue at the corners.
 The bags stayed intact throughout the 9 month deployment.
-Mesh bags with leaves were subsequently placed into red peanut bags to further protect them during deployment, and each individual bag was placed into Ziplocs before deployment to capture transport and handing loss to correct initial mass.
+Mesh bags with leaves were subsequently placed into bags with a larger mesh size (XX) for ease of handling and to further protect them during deployment, and each individual bag was placed into Ziplocs before deployment to capture transport and handing loss to correct initial mass.

 In the field, bags were strung together on an approximately 6 m line held in place by a 2 ft piece of rebar driven into the ground on either side.
 The rebar anchors prevented bags from being moved by the wind or displaced by hillslope runoff.
 A coin flip determined which bags (conifers or deciduous maple) were placed upstream and downstream at each site.
 Handling loss was applied to the mass of the material by deploying twenty bags, ten deciduous and ten coniferous and extracting them immediately to see if there was any mass loss from deployment and extraction.
 This was done separately for conifer and deciduous leaves.

-Bags were collected 7 times in approximately 1-2 month intervals with a 5 month break during winter snowpack when the sites were inaccessible.
+Bags were collected 7 times in approximately 1-2 month intervals with a 5 month break during winter snowpack when the sites were inaccessible between XX and XX (month day year).
 One conifer bag and one maple bag were cut and bagged in a Ziploc (to prevent mass loss) per site for a total of 48 bags per sampling time.

-On each retrieval from the field, bags were randomly chosen for pickup and returned to the lab in a Ziploc bag to prevent additional leaf mass loss.
-Upon return to the lab, decomposition bags were air dried in paper bags (Genung et al. 2013) on a clothesline to constant mass (Schweitzer, 2005).
+In the the final sampling period the remainder of the bags were returned (n = X)On each retrieval from the field, bags were randomly chosen for pickup (how were they randomize) and returned to the lab in a Ziploc bag to prevent additional leaf mass loss.
+Upon return to the lab, decomposition bags were removed from the ziplocs and all contents placed into a paper bag to air dry (Genung et al. 2013) on a clothesline to constant mass (Schweitzer, 2005).
 Once the bags were air dried, each bag was sorted to remove any noticeable debris that had become incorporated in the sample (Chapman et al. 2013).
 Because of natural loss of conifer needles from the canopy, it was difficult to determine what was originally in the bag and what had fallen into it, so the mass of conifer needles accumulated in the maple decomposition bags was sorted and used as a correction factor for the mass of conifer needles that entered the conifer bags.

 Soil Analyses